Judith A. Archer

 Judi also represented a leading cable company in, among other matters, a series of lawsuits and disputes across the United States involving illegal pirating of cable boxes, with proceedings in various U.S. District Courts, Courts of Appeal and U.S. Bankruptcy Court.

-Intellectual Property and Entertainment Litigation:
+Entertainment and Intellectual Property Litigation:

 Judi has represented clients in various industries on intellectual property matters, including in the areas of trade secret, idea theft, copyright and trademark.
 Judi acted as lead counsel in successfully obtaining injunctive relief on behalf of a technology company to prevent use by a patent licensor of confidential information, and for a major record label in a copyright case against a hip hop artist and distributors of infringing work, including judgment and substantial award of damages and attorney's fees against the artist.
 She has also represented record companies in copyright and interpleader actions.
 Judi has represented clients in several cases involving theft of ideas.